Anthony Winza Probowo

 Anthony Winza Probowo SH., LL.M.
-MCIArb (born in Jambi, 28 October 1988; 32-years-old) is a member of the Jakarta Regional People’s Representative Council who takes office as PSI’s party faction’s secretary.
+MPA was a member of the Jakarta Regional People’s Representative Council who takes office as PSI’s party faction’s secretary.
 He also a member of Commission B and C (a working committee in the parliament which covers the region’s finances and economic affairs)– and a member of the Jakarta Regional People’s Representative Council’s Local Government Regulation Legislative Board, and Member of the Honorary Board of Ethics at the Jakarta Parliament during the 2019-2024 period.

-Anthony is a Master of Law graduate from Georgetown University in the United States of America.
-His studies were fully funded by the Indonesian government through the Indonesian Endowment Fund for Education.
+Anthony is a Master of Public Administration graduate from Harvard University (HKS) and Master of Laws graduate from Georgetown University in the United States of America.
+His studies at Georgetown were fully funded by the Indonesian government through the Indonesian Endowment Fund for Education.

 During his time in Georgetown University, Anthony conducted research that compared French and Indonesian constitutional law, specifically those that involve the mechanism of Judicial Preview vs. Judicial Review between Indonesia and France.
 While studying for his Master’s Degree, he also found a virtual think-tank under the name Forum Generasi Sinergi that houses thousands of graduate and post-graduate students from all over the world.

 Anthony also achieved First Place for 3 times in a variety of debate competitions that cover constitutional law and business law, both in regional and national levels.
 Among them are competitions hosted by the Indonesian Constitutional Court, Padjajaran University, and University of Indonesia.
 He also received an Outstanding Achievement Award from Pelita Harapan University.

 Representing the PSI faction in Committee C, Anthony often criticizes regional budget allocations that are suspicious, and is vocal on opposing Anies Baswedan – Governor of Jakarta’s policy that aims to host the Formula-E Race in Jakarta.
 The race would have a budget of trillions, and it was proposed when Jakarta was in the midst of battling budget deficits and clean water crisis.